aufbauv/pdf_chatting/README.md

    pip install -r requirements.txt
    ```

-3. Obtain an API key from OpenAI and add it to the `.env` file in the project directory.
+3. Obtain an API key from Google and add it to the `.env` file in the project directory.
 ```commandline
 GOOGLE_API_KEY=your_secret_google_api_key